 “We don’t think the European crisis is like a Lehman Brothers 2008-type meltdown,” Sandy Mehta, CEO for Hong Kong- based Value Investment Principals Ltd., said by telephone.
 “The European Union will be able to muddle through,” he said, adding that some continental banks will need more capital, while U.K. lenders have already bolstered equity.

 Diamond, who became CEO in January 2011, is selling assets and focusing on the most profitable operations to help meet his return-on-equity target.
-The lender last month raised about $5.5 billion by selling its stake in BlackRock Inc. (BLK) before the latest round of Basel rules stops it from counting the holding as capital.
+The lender last month raised about $5.5 billion by selling its stake in BlackRock Inc. (BLK:US) before the latest round of Basel rules stops it from counting the holding as capital.
 He also sold consumer and commercial bank operations in Russia in October and a private-equity unit in November.

 Divesting more assets may be difficult given the global turmoil, Diamond said.
 “I would say that it’s a difficult environment to sell,” he said.